kazukd/NppTidy2-x64/README.md

 Meke the new folder which name is 'Tidy2' under your Notepad++\plugins folder.
 Just copy the Tidy2.dll to the new folder and doc folder.

-For example, my environment is blow file tree.
+For example, my environment is below file tree.
 ```
 C:\Program Files\Notepad++\plugins\Tidy2
 │   LICENSE